 How to Grow Butterfly Weed

 Butterfly weed can be grown from seeds you sow directly in the garden (this is best done in fall, and they'll sprout in the spring) or started indoors during the winter after a period of cold stratification -- though it's worth noting that butterfly weed really dislikes having its roots disrupted, so direct sowing is probably the most reliable method or propagation.
-It can also be purchased in most nurseries or via mail order.
+It can also be purchased at most nurseries or via mail order.

-Keep butterfly weed well-watered through its first season; after that it will be fine pretty much left on its own.
+Keep butterfly weed well-watered through its first season; after that, it will be fine pretty much left on its own.
 Butterfly weed doesn't require fertilization.
 A topdressing of compost or composted manure once per year around the plant is sufficient.